 It’s also possible to increase a card’s relatively standard credit limit significantly over time by practicing good debt management habits and requesting limit increases, if they’re not offered automatically.

 Some cards have minimum required credit limits, which may be revealed by the issuer in the fine print, so if you’re approved for one you can be sure you’ll be getting at least that much.
 That’s why the Chase Sapphire Reserve® (Review), with its minimum required $10,000 credit limit, is our number one pick.

 Out of all the reward cards, premium travel cards tend to come with the highest limits.
 So our list includes more than a few travel cards, but some simple cash back and balance transfer cards make appearances as well.

 The Sapphire Reserve comes with a minimum credit limit of $10,000.
 It’s issued as a Visa Infinite card, the highest tier of Visa benefits available.

 |Introductory Bonus Offer|

-Read more in our Review of the Chase Sapphire Reserve Card.
+Read more in our 2020 Review: Chase Sapphire Reserve – The Best Premium Travel Card?.

 Or for some other high-end travel credit card offers, consider: